 Common Partition Action Methods are:

-Partition by appraisal: – Partition by appraisal occurs when parties to a partition action lawsuit are in agreement to dividing fair shares following an appraisal.
+Partition by appraisal: – Partition by appraisal occurs when parties to a partition action lawsuit agree to dividing fair shares following an appraisal.
 Partition to appraisal requires an agreement by the parties that one party will purchase the other party’s interest following an independent appraisal.
-If the co-ower who doesn’t want to sell a house can come up with the cash or financing they can “cash out” the co-owner(s) who want to sell.
+If the co-owner who doesn’t want to sell a house can come up with the cash or financing, they can “cash out” the co-owner(s) who want to sell.

 Do I Have to Sell My Home?

 This is a question asked by many people!
-Let’s face it, any of us can become emotionally connected to a home, a neighborhod, or a real property dream.
-If your co-owner wants to cash out, generally speaking, you need to find a way to accomodate them.
-That would mean agreeing to each owners “fair share” and then finding the means to buy them out with cash, cash from a new mortgage, or even soem sort of other mix of acceptable renumeration (mix of cash, other reak or personal property such as RV, boat, furniture, jewelry, stocks, bonds, interest in a business, etc.).
+Let’s face it, any of us can become emotionally connected to a home, a neighborhood, or a real property dream.
+If your co-owner wants to cash out, you need to find a way to accommodate them.
+That would mean agreeing to each owner’s “fair share” and then finding the means to buy them out with cash, cash from a new mortgage, or even some sort of other “mix” of acceptable renumeration (mix of cash, or personal property such as RV, boat, furniture, jewelry, stocks, bonds, interest in a business, etc.).

 Is a Partition Action Lawsuit Necessary?

-While a partition action lawsuit might seem extreem, a case could be made that the other co-owner(s) who are unwilling to divide or sell are taking an extreem, unyielding stance.
-Fortunately, few partition action lawsuits actucally get decided in a courtroom.
-The seriousness of one party filing of a partition action lawsuit is often sufficient to convince inflexible co-onwers that it really is in everyone’s interest to establish and distribute everyone’s fair share.
+While a partition action lawsuit might seem extreme, a case could be made that the other co-owner(s) who are unwilling to divide or sell are taking an extreme, unyielding stance.
+Fortunately, few partition action lawsuits are decided in a courtroom.
+The seriousness of one party filing of a partition action lawsuit is often sufficient to convince inflexible co-owners that it really is in everyone’s interest to establish and distribute everyone’s fair share.

 If you are the co-owner of a property wanting your fair share — or — you have been served a partition action lawsuit, you should seek qualified legal representation.
-Call partition action lawyer, Edwin Fahlen, or if you don’t have privacy right now, please schedule a free consultation or send Edwin a private message using the quick Contact Form on this page.
+Call partition action lawyer, Edwin Fahlen, or if you don’t have privacy right now, please schedule a free phone or sit-down consultation.

 Orange County Partition Action Lawyer

-Orange County partition action lawyer, Edwin Fahlen – can answer any questions you might have by phone seven (7) days a week if you are involved in a real estate transaction where one of the co-owners wants to to move on or that has developed complications.
-If a phone call is inconvenient, please use Edwin’s Schedule a FREE Consultation Form , or Quick Contact form on this page.
+Orange County partition action lawyer, Edwin Fahlen – can answer any questions you might have by phone seven (7) days a week at (714) 395-5605 if you are involved in a real estate transaction where one of the co-owners wants to move on or a real estate deal that has developed complications.
+If a phone call is inconvenient, please contact Edwin using Schedule a FREE Consultation Form below.